hyphenminus/mixed-messages/README.md

 ## Usage

 * As a webpage:

-  Copy the `random-weather.html` and `script.js` files to the same folder and open the HTML page.
+  * Copy the `random-weather.html` and `script.js` files to the same folder and open the HTML page in a browser.
+  * Or view the webpage [online](https://hyphenminus.github.io/mixed-messages/random-weather.html)
 * As text from the command line:

-  `node script.js`
+  * `node script.js`

 ## Author